 The iconic Beaufort Street strip has long been a hot spot for Perth foodies and those seeking a vibrant nightlife scene alike.
 From refined casual dining spots that face the colourful street to the cheap and cheerful eateries that fill the area’s various lanes and arcades, Mount Lawley offers dining options galore.

+While we're saddened by the recent closures on the Beaufort Street strip, that's no reason to give up on this burgeoning 'burb.
 Whether you’re seeking something well-considered and unhurried or just want a place to fuel up on tasty eats before hitting the strip, here are our picks of the best restaurants in Mount Lawley.

 The Modern Eatery

 Bringing fine Japanese sushi to the people of Mount Lawley, The Modern Eatery specialises in Aburi Sushi which is the kind that’s seared with an open flame.
 The restaurant is beautifully fitted-out, but maintains a casual vibe.
 Share some ‘Japas’ (yeah, Japanese tapas) or go straight for the Aburi ‘feed me’ option.

 From the living legends who brought us Mr Munchies comes Miss Potz, a BYO restaurant which combines Asian fusion delights with tapas style eating.
 Tucked down Beaux Lane, Miss Potz is packing some serious flavours into an affordable menu, featuring winners like rendang sliders, soft shell crab papaya salad and deep fried banana fritters for dessert.